The only thing harder than winning good contracts in the security industry is winning good contracts without being the lowest price.

 Prospecting and Mining Referrals

-Johnny: What's your strategy for prospecting or adding more in the pipeline so you can grow?
+Johnny: What's your strategy for prospecting or adding more leads into the pipeline so you can grow?

 Erica: It was spreading the word and using our connections in the industry at first.
 We chose to focus on apartment communities, the multi-dwells.
 We focused there first because we wanted to increase our volume and we wanted to maximize referrals.